Purdue-CS193/homework-0-CH136Duo/index.md

+# CHASES FIRST CS193 HOMEWORK
+-I like that I get to understand github(I have an account I don't use :3) -I am no longer in CS 1800 and this allows me to engage with coding at an easier pace while learning professional manners

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.